sensible-hq/sensible-docs/readme-sync/v0/welcome/100 - quickstart.md

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/quickstart_concept_1.png)

 Each gray box show the boundaries for a "line."
-Lines are defined by whitespace, so multiple "lines" can occupy the same x-axis.
+SenseML recognizes lines using whitespaces (and other factors), so multiple "lines" can occupy the same x-axis.

 The Label method can operate within a single line, or across multiple lines.
 Given that, let's ask this question: could we use the Label method to grab a line in the following image?